aspose-html/aspose-html-reference-tutorials/content/english/java/converting-html-to-various-image-formats/convert-html-to-jpg/_index.md

 Before you begin, make sure you have the following prerequisites in place:

 1. Java Development Environment: Ensure you have Java installed on your system.
-You can download and install it from the official Java website.
+You can download and install it from the Java website.

 2. Aspose.HTML for Java Library: You need to have Aspose.HTML for Java library installed.
 If you haven't done so already, you can download it from [here](https://releases.aspose.com/html/java/).